Abundance (WIP)

 A Barbados bullfinch, Feaster waking up

 I. Little bullfinch, daring to come close enough to attempt to steal seeds from my breakfast.
 I have searched the internet a dozen times or so–I swear that at some point I was told that the Barbados Bullfinch would tend to live near people because they got lonely.
 But I’m now resigned to the thought that maybe it was just local lore.
-Feeling gratitude for our implied companionship though, a dance around my balcony in the morning.
+Our companionship is still so sweet though, a dance around my balcony in the morning.

 II.
 One morning a week–no work, no overtime–to wake before you and feel our softness under the sheets and the cool spring air drifting in the window.
 I clumsily turn my body into yours and run my hand down your side.
 You are so beautiful in my bed and if I prop the pillow just right, I can peer from behind your clavicle at the reflection of your draped figure in the mirror on the back of the door.